-- culturally-appropriate media and social marketing campaigns where communities collaborate with a range of health professionals to positively influence community norms and individual behaviour; - neighbourhood watch/outreach programming to identify and support substance users who are putting themselves or their community at risk; - alcohol management policies to control the availability of alcohol, moderate consumption, and encourage safe drinking practices; - public health approaches that pair substance-use related prevention and health promotion strategies with programs that address other risky behaviours (e.g., safe sex, tobacco cessation, and healthy eating); - identification of role models within communities who maintain healthy lifestyles, which may include living alcohol and drug free; - targeted approaches, such as screening and brief interventions, for heavy episodic drinking (i.e., binge drinking); - youth-specific approaches such as school-based programs, increased recreation activities, antigang programs, and cultural activities; and

-- injection drug use services, where appropriate, such as needle exchange programs, methadone maintenance programs, and anonymous HIV/ AIDS testing. - A wide range of workers with the training and skills to support people at risk of secondary harms, so that clients at risk of negative consequences may be identified in a timely way. - Partnerships with existing organizations and between community programs that now provide risk reduction services to First Nations clients.
-While formal relationships are not required, agencies with secondary risk reduction mandates, particularly for First Nations clients, could be excellent supports to NNADAPbased programs.
+- public health approaches that pair substance-use related prevention and health promotion strategies with programs that address other risky behaviours (e.g., safe sex, tobacco cessation, and healthy eating); - identification of role models within communities who maintain healthy lifestyles, which may include living alcohol and drug free; - targeted approaches, such as screening and brief interventions, for heavy episodic drinking (i.e., binge drinking); - youth-specific approaches such as school-based programs, increased recreation activities, antigang programs, and cultural activities; and - injection drug use services, where appropriate, such as needle exchange programs, methadone maintenance programs, and anonymous HIV/AIDS testing. - A wide range of workers with the training and skills to support people at risk of secondary harms, so that clients at risk of negative consequences may be identified in a timely way. - Partnerships with existing organizations and between community programs that now provide harm reduction services to First Nations clients.
+While formal relationships are not required, agencies with harm reduction mandates, particularly for First Nations clients, could be excellent supports to NNADAP-based programs.
 Some examples include the Canadian Aboriginal AIDS Network; the Ontario Aboriginal HIV/AIDS Strategy; and the Healing Our Spirit BC Aboriginal HIV/AIDS Society.

-Supporting people with alcohol and drug addictions and those close to them requires that a range of clientcentred, culturally competent approaches are available throughout the healing journey.
+Supporting people who misuse alcohol and drugs, and those close to them requires that a range of client-centred, culturally competent approaches are available throughout the healing journey.

-These services and supports build on individual, family, and community strengths; consider the holistic needs of clients; and are offered in a range of settings, such as communities, treatment centres, and on the land.
+These services and supports build on individual, family, and community strengths; consider the wholistic needs of clients; and are offered in a range of settings, such as communities, treatment centres, and on the land.

-Element 4 Active Treatment
+Active Treatment